- High school dropouts are four times as likely to be unemployed as those who have completed four or more years of college;

 - Dropouts are more likely to apply for and receive public assistance than graduates of high school;

 - Dropouts comprise a disproportionate percentage of the nation's prison and death row inmates.
-82% of prisoners in America are high school dropouts;
+About 75% of America's State prison inmates, almost 59% of Federal inmates, and 69% of local jail inmates did not complete high school (Harlow, 2003);

 - School districts all over the country provide alternative programs for students who are not successful in the usual school setting.
 The best programs in the country are featured in our Model Programs Database.